CodyPenny/predict_austin_prices/README.md

 - 7905 Bannock Ln
 - 11905 Glenda Ct

-(The app uses the geocoding API of positionstack.com)
+The app uses the geocoding API of https://positionstack.com/

 2. Uses a multi-step form process to collect details about the property with input validation checks along the way.